How to declutter a garage overwhelmed with stuff: 10 expert tips

 Garages perform different purposes for different people, so one of the first things to do when it comes to how to declutter a garage is to work out what you actually intend to use the space for.

 “Understand what you are looking to achieve," suggests Rob Stone, managing director of GarageFlex.
 "Why are you decluttering?
-Is it to just create a more organized space, or is it to be able to park the car, or set up a home gym?
+Is it just to create a more organised space, or is it to be able to park the car, or set up a home gym?
 This will help you focus on how much you need to clear, and the eventual space you want to create.”

 2. Take everything out